 - Is necessary to achieve the objective.

 Otherwise, one of the main objectives of the legislation is to ensure that fixed term employees are given parity of treatment in respect of their conditions of employments as comparable permanent employees.

 Section 5 of the Act defines what a comparable employee is:

 The Labour Court has held that a fixed term employee does not have an automatic right to have the contract renewed on its expiry and that the non renewal of a fixed term contract will not, of itself, constitute less favourable treatment within the meaning of section 6 of the Act.

 Other obligations of employers re fixed term employees

 - The employee must be notified in writing as soon as possible of the objective condition ending the contract.
 This may be arriving at a specific date or the occurrence of a specific event.

 - The employer must inform the employee of vacancies and training opportunities to avail of a permanent job should one arise.

-Fixed term employees may make a complaint to a Rights Commissioner in the first instance should a breach of their rights occur; the next step would be and appeal to the Labour Court and then to the High Court (but only on a point of law).
+Fixed term employees may make a complaint to the WRC in the first instance should a breach of their rights occur; the next step would be and appeal to the Labour Court and then to the High Court (but only on a point of law).
 The time limit is 6 months or 12 months in exceptional circumstances.